luvres/freecad/README.md

-# FreeCAD with Netgen and Calculix in Docker image
+# FreeCAD with Netgen and Calculix
+## In Docker image Ubuntu Xenial for any Linux
 -----
 ### FreeCAD 0.17
 ```